-A number of states follow a bit of a no harm no foul rule when it comes to accidentally leaving out a creditor.
+A number of states follow a "no harm, no foul" rule when it comes to accidentally leaving out a creditor.
 These states generally say that if no funds are being distributed to your creditors (because your case is a no-asset case), the debt is discharged even though the creditor was not listed on the schedules.
-If you are not sure whether your case is a no-asset case and you can’t afford to spend $31 to pay the Court filing fee for the amendment, consider speaking to a lawyer or your Bankruptcy Court’s self help center or similar resources in your area to find out whether you’re protected from the missed creditor.
+If you are not sure whether your case is a no-asset case and you can’t afford to spend $34 to pay the court filing fee for the amendment, consider speaking to a lawyer or your bankruptcy court’s self help center.

 What follows is a step by step guide on how to add a creditor after filing bankruptcy.
 The process for this is often very specific and differs from district to district.
 If you need to add one or more creditors after filing bankruptcy, the first thing you should do is check the Court’s website or call the clerk’s office.
 Chances are good that the Court that is handling your bankruptcy case has already created a how to guide that is specific to how they do things.

 If you're an Upsolve user, you can update the information on your bankruptcy forms right in your my.upsolve.org account.
 For any questions on how to do so, please log into your account and ask our team!